Removal procedure

 Tighten

-Tighten the crankshaft main bearing cap inner bolt to 20 Nm (15 lb-ft), plus another 80°.
+Tighten the crankshaft main bearing cap inner mounting bolt to 20 N·m (15 ft·lbs), plus another 80°.

-Tighten the bolt of the outer fastening of the crankshaft main bearing cap to 15 Nm (11 lb-ft), plus another 110°.
+Tighten the outer mounting bolt of the crankshaft main bearing cap to 15 N·m (11 ft·lbs), plus another 110°.

-Tighten the crankshaft main bearing cap side bolt to 30 Nm (22 lb-ft), plus another 60°.
+Tighten the crankshaft main bearing cap side mounting bolt to 30 N·m (22 ft·lbs), plus another 60°.

 Note: Do not rotate the crankshaft.

-9. Let the assembly settle for 2 minutes.
+9. Let the assembly sit for 2 minutes.

-10. Unscrew the side bolts of the main bearing cap.
+10. Remove the side bolts securing the main bearing cap.

-11. Loosen the outer bolts (2) securing the main bearing cap.
+11. Remove the outer bolts (2) securing the main bearing cap.

-12. Loosen the inner bolts (1) securing the main bearing cap.
+12. Remove the inner bolts (1) securing the main bearing cap.

-13. Install the Crankshaft Main Bearing Cap Remover, Tool No. J-41818 as previously described, and remove the main bearing cap.
+13. Install the crankshaft main bearing cap puller, Tool No. J-41818, as described previously and remove the main bearing cap.

-14. Repeat steps 10 to 13 for the remaining main bearing caps.
+14. Repeat steps 10 through 13 for the remaining main bearing caps.

-15. Determine the main bearing clearance by comparing the width of the flattened plastic gauge (1) at its widest point with divisions on the measuring scale (2).
+15. Determine the main bearing clearance by comparing the width of the flattened plastic measuring material (1) at its widest point with the divisions on the measuring scale (2).

-16. Compare the measurement data with those given in the technical data.
+16. Compare the measurements with the specifications.
 If the new bearings do not provide the correct clearance between the crankshaft and the bearing, check the following:

-A. Measure the crankshaft journals to the correct size and make sure new bearings are installed.
-If the crankshaft journals are out of size, replace or regrind the crankshaft.
-The crankshaft is allowed to be machined and undersized bearings are available.
+a.
+Measure the crankshaft journals to size and ensure new bearings are installed.
+If the crankshaft journals are not the correct size, replace or regrind the crankshaft.
+The crankshaft may be machined and undersized bearings are available.

 b.
-Measure the diameter of the cylinder block crankshaft bearing recess and make sure it is the correct size.
-The cylinder block crankshaft bearing recess cannot be machined and if it is out of specification, the block must be replaced.
+Measure the diameter of the crankshaft bearing recess of the cylinder block and ensure that it is the correct size.
+The crankshaft bearing recess of the cylinder block cannot be machined, and if it does not meet the specifications, the block must be replaced.

 17. Remove the plastic measuring material from the main bearing journals with a soft, lint-free cloth.

-Attention!
-Before loading the crankshaft, make sure that the crankshaft position sensor is removed from the cylinder block, as the sensor may be damaged.
+Caution: Before loading the crankshaft, make sure that the crankshaft position sensor is removed from the cylinder block, as damage to the sensor may occur.

-2. Liberally coat the upper and lower bearing surfaces with engine oil.
+2. Apply a generous coat of engine oil to the upper and lower bearing surfaces.

 3. Carefully lower the crankshaft (1) to its original position in the cylinder block (2).